Nexfinity/CakeyBot-Wiki/feature/self-roles.md

 To list all roles that can be self-assigned you can use the `/selfrole list` command.

-After you have added some roles to the self role list you \(and your users\) can add/remove the roles from yourself using the `/selfrole use <role>` and `/selfrole unuse <role>` commands.
+After you have added some roles to the self role list you (and your users) can add/remove the roles from yourself using the `/selfrole use <role>` and `/selfrole unuse <role>` commands.

-> If you want to use any of our advanced self-assign methods \(like buttons, reactions or selection dropdowns\) you will need to create a self-role embed using the `/selfrole embed` command.
+> If you want to use any of our advanced self-assign methods (like buttons or selection dropdowns) you will need to create a self-role embed using the `/selfrole embed` command.
 This will generate an embed using the assignment method you set on our web dashboard.
 {.is-info}